ipython/ipython/IPython/html/README.md

 We are moving to a model where our JavaScript dependencies are managed using [bower](http://bower.io/).
-These packages are installed in `static/components` and commited into our git repo.
-Our dependencies are described in the file `static/bower.json`.
+These packages are installed in `static/components` and committed into our git repo.
+Our dependencies are described in the file `static/components/bower.json`.
 To update our bower packages, run `fab components` in this directory.

 Because CodeMirror does not use proper semantic versioning for its GitHub tags, we maintain our own fork of CodeMirror that is used with bower.
 This fork should